foxinboxx/foxlabs-validation/docs/_includes/reference/customization.md

 #### Extending Message Resolver And Builder

-If your error message templates is not stored as Java resources (for example, they can be stored in the database) then you need to provide your own [MessageResolver](api/org/foxlabs/validation/message/MessageResolver.html) and initialize your [ValidatorFactory](api/org/foxlabs/validation/ValidatorFactory.html).
+If your error message templates are not stored as Java resources (for example, they can be stored in a database) then you need to provide your own [MessageResolver](api/org/foxlabs/validation/message/MessageResolver.html) and initialize your [ValidatorFactory](api/org/foxlabs/validation/ValidatorFactory.html).